Best mouthwash and what you should look for

-An alcohol-free mouthwash, it provides all-round protection against bad breath, bleeding gums and tooth decay.
+An alcohol-free mouthwash provides all-around protection against bad breath, bleeding gums, and tooth decay.
 Cetylpyridinium chloride (CPC) is the active ingredient making it an antibacterial mouthwash.
 Users like the minty taste and that it doesn’t leave a stinging sensation in the mouth.

 Peridex – The best mouthwash